-In the United Kingdom restraints of trade are restrictions that have been imposed on free trade or limitations on the individual liberty of traders to buy and sell freely.
+A restraint of trade condition is a restriction imposed on free trade, or a condition limiting an individual’s liberty of traders to buy and sell freely.

 How are restraint of trade clauses imposed on parties?